bulletchicken/WealthSmart/README.md

 # Inspiration

 When I first learned about Quanto during my job hunt, what I really caught my eye was the landing page saying "Stress-Free Financials" and tips for small businesses.
 Something in my head flickered because my parents run a small business together 🧑‍🧑‍🧒‍🧒 and I always see them up at 2am doing their own accounting on a crappy computer running Microsoft Excel (they pull me in to help out too).
 So, I dug deeper.
 I found that Quanto used technologies such as Xero which had a financial forecasting, but did not seem to take into account data from the news.💡!
 Right there and then, the flickering light bulb went full bright and appeared above my head.
 Of course knowing me, I hoped right onto VS code to bring my idea to life.

 ---
+# Features

+Sorted by coolest to least cool:
+1. **DIY RAG framework for the AI:** Contextualizing the AI was the main idea of this project.
+Giving it both context based off of news headlines and a user's company summary help supercharge and sculpt the AI's analysis.
+To make this happen, I used NewsAPI to scrape the articles, Google Sheets API to scrape income statement data, a personal user summary, and GPT4o-mini to hold it all together.
+2. **AWS Cloud Database:** Something about using the s3 removed all the horrendous memories I've had with cloud databases because of how simple it was.
+And for that, I would rank it number 2.
+3.

+---